-The above illustrates the basic strategy for proving upper bounds on winning probability of games, in our case $\sf CHSH_q$, using information theoretic methods.
-The above analysis can be improved in several ways; however even with all improvement we are unable to prove Theorem \ref{main_thm} using just basic information causality result of \cite{IC_main}.
-The main difficulty here stems from the situation at the first level.
-To demonstrate this, assume $q=3$.
-Let $X_0,X_1, X_2,b_0\in \F_3$ and let $h_1(\cdot)$ be the polynomial over $\F_3$ which Alice and Bob would like to compute at the level $1$.
+The above illustrates the basic strategy for proving upper bounds on winning probabilities of games, in our case $\sf CHSH_q$, using information theoretic methods.
+The above analysis can be improved in several ways; however even with all improvements we are unable to prove Theorem \ref{main_thm} using just basic information causality result of \cite{IC_main}.
+The main difficulty here stems from the situation at the first level, and this difficulty in our view is one of the reasons why the method of Wang~\cite{wangfunc} and our own initial method based on the basic Information Causality theorem~\cite{IC_main} seemed incapable of reproducing the bounds in Theorem \ref{main_thm}.\footnote{The other major difference between our work and that of Wang in our view is the use of \textsl{Regularization Lemma} \ref{reg_lem} which greatly simplifies our analysis by reducing the number of parameters we have to keep track of in Proposition \ref{prop_easy} to the bare minimum.} To demonstrate this, assume $q=3$.
+Let $X_0,X_1, X_2,b_0\in \F_3$ and let $h_1(\cdot)$ be the polynomial over $\F_3$ which Alice and Bob would like to compute at level $1$.
 We have

-So we see that the number of multiplication we have at the level $1$ for $\F_3$ is $2$; on the other hand, over $\F_2$ we have $g_1(X_0, X_2, b_0)= X_0 + (X_0+X_1)b_0$.
+We see that the number of multiplications we have at level $1$ for $\F_3$ is $2$; on the other hand, over $\F_2$ we have $g_1(X_0, X_2, b_0)= X_0 + (X_0+X_1)b_0$.
 The increase in the number of multiplication gates per level is the main problem which forces us to use Theorem \ref{IC_st} as opposed to the fully independent version.
 To see the advantage of Theorem \ref{IC_st}, suppose that we choose Alice's input uniformly at random from the subspace $X_0+X_1+X_2=0$.
 Notice that although $X_i$'s are now correlated, they are still pairwise independent.
 The main advantage of taking $X_i$'s from subspace $X_0+X_1+X_2=0$ is that this allows to save one multiplication in the evaluation of $h_1$ since

 in this case.
-The above method can be extended to higher levels $k$ to give a proof of Theorem \ref{IC_st}.
-Essentially, the idea is to take Alice's input uniformly at random from an appropriately chosen subspace of the $\F_3$-vectors space spanned by $\{X_i\}_{i=0}^{3^k-1}$.
-However, using the full strength of Theorem \ref{IC_st} we can actually give a simpler information theoretic proof of Theorem \ref{main_thm} as done in \S \ref{IC_approach_sec}.
+The above method indeed can be extended to higher values of $k$ to prove Theorem \ref{IC_st}.
+Essentially, the idea is to take Alice's input uniformly at random from an appropriately chosen subspace of the vector space (over $\F_3$) spanned by $\{X_i\}_{i=0}^{3^k-1}$.
+However, using the full strength of Theorem \ref{IC_st} we can actually give a simpler information theoretic proof of Theorem \ref{main_thm}, as presented in Section \ref{IC_approach_sec}.